Lisitsite

 Lisitsite is a village in Kardzhali Municipality, Kardzhali Province, southern Bulgaria.

 The village is located in Rhodope Mountains on the banks of the Arda river.
-The longest suspension bridge in Bulgaria crossing over Studen Kladenets Dam is the only way into the village.
+The village can only be reached by Bulgaria's longest suspension bridge, which crosses the reservoir of the Studen Kladenets Dam.
 A Thracian fortress is located 100 meters south of the village, about 15 km southeast of Kardzhali.
 Nearby is the mythical area of Dambala.